atiselsts/6tisch-simulator/README.md

     * raw charts are in `bin/simPlots/`.
 1. Take a look at `bin/config.json` to see the configuration of the simulations you just ran.

-The simulator can also run on a cluster system.
+The simulator can be run on a cluster system.
 Here is an example for a cluster built with OAR and Conda:

+1. Edit `config.py
-1. Make sure `numCPUs` in `config.py` has `-1` (use all the available CPUs/cores) or a specific number of CPUs to be used
+    * Set `numCPUs` with `-1` (use all the available CPUs/cores) or a specific number of CPUs to be used
+    * Set `log_directory_name` with `"hostname"`
 1. Create a shell script, `runSim.sh`, having the following lines:

         #!/bin/sh
+        #OAR -l /nodes=1
         source activate py27
         python runSim.py